MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-create-richtexteditor.md

     }

     /// <summary>
-    /// Reads the RcihTextBlob value into a stream and outputs the value as a text representation.
+    /// Reads the RichTextBlob value into a stream and outputs the value as a text representation.
     /// </summary>
-    /// <returns>A text value which can be used with a rich text editor.</returns>
+    /// <returns>A text value, which can be used with a rich text editor.</returns>
     procedure GetRichText(): Text
     var
         InStream: Instream;